 "Howard’s is a voice of undeniable poise and power."

 "Howard excels in creating vast orchestral textures to conjure the breadth and mystery of the universe"

 Emily Howard’s music is known for its particular connection with science.
-She first won critical acclaim with Magnetite, commissioned by Liverpool European Capital of Culture 2008 for the Royal Liverpool Philharmonic Orchestra and Vasily Petrenko, the year she received the Paul Hamlyn Foundation Award for Composers.
-Her works are commissioned, performed and broadcast internationally by festivals and ensembles including the BBC Proms, Wien Modern, the London Symphony Orchestra and Bamberger Symphoniker.
+She first won critical acclaim with Magnetite (“a structural tour de force” – AllMusic), commissioned by Liverpool European Capital of Culture 2008 for the Royal Liverpool Philharmonic Orchestra and Vasily Petrenko, the year she received the Paul Hamlyn Foundation Award for Composers.
+Her works are commissioned, performed and broadcast internationally by festivals and ensembles including the BBC Proms, New Scientist Live, Wien Modern, the London Symphony Orchestra and Bamberger Symphoniker.

 Commissioned for premiere at the BBC Proms 2016, Torus (Concerto for Orchestra) gained wide critical acclaim and was described by The Times as “visionary” and by The Guardian as “one of this year’s finest new works”.
 Howard’s NMC Debut Disc Magnetite was released in Autumn 2016 and won four-star reviews in The Observer and BBC Music Magazine.
 BBC Radio 3’s Record Review described it as “a confident, major orchestral debut”, hailing its “scientific ideas brilliantly articulated”.
 The CD also features her string quartet Afference short-listed for a British Composer Award 2016.